 Anne’s recordings include Marcellina (Haitink/EMI), Candida Emilia di Liverpool and Ismene in Simon Mayr’s Medea (Opera Rara) and Azucena Il Trovatore (Parry/Chandos).
 On DVD she appeared as Helen King Priam for Kent Opera and in Channel 4’s Death of a Princess written by Jonathan Dove.
 She also sang in the world premiere of All Our Future Days, a song cycle by Jonathan Dove which was composed especially for her.

-Recent engagements include Kostelnicka Jenůfa (GTO), Mrs Alexander Satyagraha (ENO) and Génèvieve Pelléas et Mélisande (Opera Holland Park), Baba the Turk The Rake’s Progress (Opéra de Lille), Annina La Traviata (Opéra de Dijon and Théâtre de Caen), Larina Eugene Onegin (Opera Holland Park), Jezibaba Rusalka (Glyndebourne on Tour), Mary The Flying Dutchman (NI Opera), Marcellina Le Nozze di Figaro (Glyndebourne Festival), and Mother Hänsel und Gretel and Mrs Grose Turn of the Screw for Glyndebourne Touring Opera.
-Recent engagements included Mrs Noah Noyes Fludde in Amiens and Azucena in Il Trovatore for Scottish Opera.
+Further operatic engagements have included Kostelnicka Jenůfa (GTO), Mrs Alexander Satyagraha (ENO) and Génèvieve Pelléas et Mélisande (Opera Holland Park), Baba the Turk The Rake’s Progress (Opéra de Lille), Annina La Traviata (Opéra de Dijon and Théâtre de Caen), Larina Eugene Onegin (Opera Holland Park), Jezibaba Rusalka (Glyndebourne on Tour), Mary The Flying Dutchman (NI Opera), Marcellina Le Nozze di Figaro (Glyndebourne Festival), and Mother Hänsel und Gretel and Mrs Grose Turn of the Screw for Glyndebourne Touring Opera.
+Recent engagements included Mrs Noah Noyes Fludde in Amiens, Azucena in Il Trovatore for Scottish Opera and Ragonde Le Comte Ory for Chelsea Opera Group at Cadogan Hall.

 “The real revelation is Anne Mason, as the vengeance-crazy Azucena.
 She proves that you don’t have to foam at the mouth and chew the furniture if you have the voice to convey white-hot rage with a steely yet expressive timbre and knockout power.”
 The Times, Richard Morrison(12 May 2015)